-- Service Management considerations: is the service platinum/gold/silver/bronze or unclassified, do the platform Service Level Agreements (SLAs) fulfil the existing SLAs in place for each service, is the proposed migration type (i.e. amount of downtime) taking this into consideration.
+- Service Management considerations: is the service platinum/gold/silver/bronze or unclassified, do the platform Service Level Agreements (SLAs) fulfil the existing SLAs in place for each service, is the proposed migration type (i.e. the amount of downtime) taking this into consideration.
 Involving Service Management right from the start was useful as they were able to advise on internal processes for Service Acceptance and Business Continuity.

-- Service Owner considerations: if the technical criteria above is met then the next step was to meet with service owners and get their buy-in for the migration.
-We migrated internal services we owned first, and then used that as a success story to onboard other services.
+- Service Owner considerations: if the technical criteria above are met then the next step was to meet with service owners and get their buy-in for the migration.
+We migrated internal services we owned first and then used that as a success story to onboard other services.
 This process involved meeting with various departments, presenting the solution and the benefits over their existing hosting, in our case DR and performance improvements, and migrating dev or test workloads first to build confidence.

 - Migration passport: one of our Senior Engineers came up with this concept as a one-pager for each service that was migrated, it consisted of migration details (change ID, date, status), migration scope (server names, locations, and notes), firewall rules, vRNI outputs, and other information such as associated documentation.

-Each environment is different so these are provided as example considerations only.
-Use resources such as those outlined below, and , to develop your own migration strategy.
+Each environment is different, so these are provided as example considerations only.
+Use resources such as those outlined below, and, to develop your own migration strategy.